 Maybe just plumb lucky

-A couple of fortuitous things happened that validated his judgement.
-First, Marcus Daly came to town in 1876.
-Daly travelled to Butte on behalf of Utah investors who were impressed by the quality of ore arriving in Salt Lake City from Butte.
-Some pioneers had begun hard rock mining, but it proved initially rough going.
-Ore had to travel by wagon 400 miles to Corrine, Utah for processing.
-It would take a while to bring refining capacity to the Butte hill, but Daly was the man with the money for it.
-Daly was as committed to staying as Owsley was.
-He became the original Copper King.
+The other fortunate break occurred when mining engineer Marcus Daly came to Butte in 1876.
+Daly arrived on behalf of Utah investors who were impressed by the quality of ore arriving in Salt Lake City.
+The hard rock mining efforts on the Butte hill proved rough going.
+With the metals bound up in granite, ore had to travel by wagon 400 miles to Corrine, Utah, the nearest rail head, for processing.
+It would take a while to bring refining capacity to the Butte hill, but Daly was a man with a nose for copper and the money to develop it.
+He was as committed to staying as Owsley was.
+Marcus Daly became the original Copper King.

-As shrewd real estate transactions go, Owsley’s was perhaps the best in Butte.
+As shrewd real estate transactions go, William Owsley’s was perhaps the best in Butte.
 His land became the heart of the city at Park and Main streets.
 He first ran a large log livery stable there from 1874 to 1890.
 It was well-established by the time he ran this ad in 1876:

 Horse trading among big partners